ntduncan/go-interpreter/README.md

 ## What's all this about an intepreter written in Go?
 Well..
-This is an intepreter writtern in Go (using vim btw 😏)
+This is an intepreter written in Go (using vim btw 😏)